Lebanon Real Estate and Homes For SaleCity

 Real Estate Trends of Lebanon

-Despite being a considerable distance from Downtown Nashville, Lebanon’s home prices average in the low $300,000s at about $155 per square foot.
-This relatively high average value is partially due to the Laguardo area, where million-dollar homes along Old Hickory Lake aren’t necessarily representative of the rest of the residential market.
+Despite being a considerable distance from Downtown Nashville, Lebanon’s median home price is roughly $385,000 or about $200 per square foot.
+This relatively high sales price is partially due to the Laguardo area, where million-dollar homes along Old Hickory Lake aren’t necessarily representative of the rest of the residential market.
 Lebanon’s status as something of an economic hub also lends it a diverse population that enjoys a more varied housing market than many other Nashville suburbs.
 Forty percent of residents rent their homes, and Lebanon is not short on options to meet their needs.
 There are multiple well-situated large apartment complexes, like Hamilton Station, that have rental options for under $1,000/month.
 Unlike most other suburbs, though, the possibilities don’t stop there.
 Townhome complexes and smaller apartment buildings are widely available, and the market even boasts a fair amount of single-family homes that rent reasonably at under $2,000/month.

 Reviews of Lebanon